 Two companies operate tours on Going-to-the-Sun Road: Red Bus Tours (Xanterra) and Sun Tours (owned and operated by a Blackfeet family).

-I took a tour with Sun Tours during the summer of 2022 and I had a fantastic time.
-Glacier’s fraught history and relationship with the Blackfeet and their cultural and historical ties to the land is an important but often overlooked aspect of Glacier National Park.
-While the park’s relationship with the Blackfeet has improved in recent years, it is as important as ever to acknowledge them.
-Sun Tours offers an opportunity to learn about Glacier’s flora, fauna, geology, and history through the lens of the Blackfeet who have called Glacier home for over 10,000 years.
+I took a tour with Sun Tours during the summer of 2022, and I had a fantastic time.
+Glacier’s fraught history and relationship with the Blackfeet and their cultural and historical ties to the land are an important but often overlooked aspect of Glacier National Park.
+While the park’s relationship with the Blackfeet has improved in recent years, it is as important as ever to acknowledge their presence and history.
+Sun Tours offers an opportunity to learn about Glacier’s flora, fauna, geology, and history through the lens of the Blackfeet, who have called Glacier home for over 10,000 years.
 I cannot recommend Sun Tours highly enough.

 Shuttles

 I have had good and bad experiences with the shuttle system.
 The primary issue is that the demand for the shuttles is higher than their availability.
 It is common for the shuttle to arrive with few to no seats available, leaving guests waiting for up to 30 minutes for the next shuttle to (hopefully) show up with availability.
-If you don’t mind waiting, I recommend utilizing the shuttle system if it sounds like it will benefit your visit.
+If you don’t mind waiting, I highly recommend utilizing the shuttle system.

 Stops Along the Way